 Also help your loved one with hygiene.
-They should bathe every other day with unscented, gentle soaps.
+They should bathe every other day with unscented, gentle soap.
 Use lotion, creams, or ointments after a bath or shower and as needed to keep skin hydrated.
 Keep them away from things they’re allergic to.

 If they scratch and pick repeatedly, prescription medications may help.
 Talk with their doctor for advice.